Theos (think tank): 2022 onwards

 Chine McDonald, a writer, broadcaster and public theologian, became the director of Theos in January 2022, succeeding Elizabeth Oldfield.
 Prior to this role, she worked as a journalist and held communications and fundraising roles in various organisations, including Christian Aid.
 McDonald is the author of the book God Is Not a White Man and regularly appears as a commentator on religion and ethics programmes, including as a presenter of BBC Radio 4's "Thought for the Day".

 Since 2022, Theos has published works including "The Nones: Who are they and what do they believe?" and "A Torn Safety Net: How the Cost of Living Crisis Threatens Its Own Last Line of Defence", produced in partnership with the Church Urban Fund, with a joint foreword by former Archbishop of Canterbury Rowan Williams and former UK Prime Minister Gordon Brown.

-In February 2025, regarding the Alliance for Responsible Citizenship conference in London, Nick Spencer of Theos said that while religion has been less significant in UK politics than in the USA, over the past decade the Christian right is becoming more visible.
+In February 2025, regarding the Alliance for Responsible Citizenship conference in London, Nick Spencer of Theos said that while religion has been less significant in UK politics than in the USA, where over the past decade the Christian right is becoming more visible.

 In March 2025, Theos announced results from a study for their podcast series "Motherhood vs The Machine."
 A survey had asked 2,298 participants about their stance on "growing a foetus entirely outside of a woman’s body."
 Only 21% of participants expressed support for the idea, while 52% opposed it.
 Religious individuals showed even lower levels of support, and women were less inclined to approve compared to men.